michelou/wix-examples/examples/README.md

   </tr>
 </table>

-The WiX projects presented in the following sections have several characteristics in common, i.e.
+The [WiX][wix_toolset] projects presented in the following sections have several characteristics in common, i.e.
 1) each project includes
    - an `app\` directory with the (*generated* or *downloaded*) application files
    - a `src\` directory with the WiX source files and resource files
    - a batch file `build.bat` to create the Windows installer from the two input directories.
 2) each WiX source file contains just GUID names; the corresponding GUID values are externalized into the configuration file `build.properties`.
-The substitution is performed before the WiX tools are executed.<br/>For instance:
+The substitution is performed before the [WiX][wix_toolset] tools are executed.<br/>For instance:

 <table style="font-size:80%;width:70%;border:solid lightgray 2px;margin:0 0 0 40px;">
 <tr>